hirosystems/clarinet/docs/feature-guides/analyze-with-check-checker.md

 ```

 The `callee_filter` option loosens the restriction on passing untrusted data to private functions.
 This option
-enables checks in a called function to propagate up to the caller.
-This is helpful because it enables developers to
+enables checks in a called function to propagate to the caller, enabling developers to
 define input checks in a function that can be reused.

 In the example below, the private function `validate` checks its parameter.
 The public function `save` calls `validate`,
 and when the `callee_filter` option is enabled, that call to `validate` will count as a check for the untrusted
-input, `amount`, resulting in no warnings from the check-checker.
+input `amount` resulting in no warnings from the check-checker.

 ```clarity
 (define-public (save (amount uint))